Iran signals compromise for modest rise in OPEC oil output

 Sources said Saudi Arabia did not want to be seen as putting too much pressure on Iran and hence Russia was instead trying to convince Tehran.

 Zanganeh was due to attend a ministerial committee on Thursday, two sources said.
-Iran is usually not part of the committee, which includes Russia, Saudi Arabia, the UAE, Oman, Kuwait, Algeria and Venezuela.
+Iran is usually not part of the committee, which includes Russia, Saudi Arabia, the United Arab Emirates, Oman, Kuwait, Algeria and Venezuela.

-Adding to the complications was the lack of a unified position among usually aligned Gulf oil producers ahead of the Friday meeting, according to two sources familiar with the talks.

-Some of Saudi Arabia’s traditional allies - the United Arab Emirates, Kuwait, Oman and Bahrain - believe Riyadh was too quick to respond to U.S. calls for higher output, and have been rattled by close Saudi coordination with Russia, sources said.
+Iraq and Venezuela have also opposed a relaxation of production cuts, fearing a slump in prices.

+For graphic on IEA estimates of global oil demand growth click reut.rs/2Ik645v

 Iraqi Oil Minister Jabar al-Luaibi said on Wednesday he hoped there would be agreement when OPEC meets but added: “The oil market has not reached the level of stabilization.”

+For graphic on OPEC compliance in May - Reuters Survey click reut.rs/2JRWnw1

+For graphic on balance between global oil supply and demand click reut.rs/2MB4tH3

-Additional reporting by Alex Lawler, Ahmad Ghaddar, Vladimir Soldatkin; Writing and editing by Dale Hudson and Dmitry Zhdannikov
+Additional reporting by Ahmad Ghaddar, Ernest Scheyder and Vladimir Soldatkin; Writing and editing by Dale Hudson and Dmitry Zhdannikov; Graphics by Amanda Cooper